 This article was first published on www.theblondgroup.com and is republished with permission of the author.

-Growth in April was also strong, with a further net increase in notes on issue of $372 million, but news just out shows that, despite a widespread shut down of the Australian economy, banknotes continue to flood out of the Central Bank’s doors with total currency on issue growing by a further $2,383 million in May to a new record high of just over $88 billion.
+Growth in April was also strong, with a further net increase in notes on issue of $372 million, but news just out shows that, despite a widespread shut down of the Australian economy, banknotes continue to flood out of the Central Bank’s doors with total The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. on issue growing by a further $2,383 million in May to a new record high of just over $88 billion.
 That’s a 10.6% increase (up $8.5 billion) in the past year.

-In an article I previously wrote Cash is not just a dirty word!, I reported that the Reserve Bank not only publishes detailed banknote by denomination data, but also a comprehensive range of payments use statistics, although given it is gathered from a number of reporting institutions, this information takes a little longer to appear.
+In an article I previously wrote Cash is not just a dirty word!, I reported that the See Central bank. not only publishes detailed A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand. by Each individual value in a series of banknotes or coins. data, but also a comprehensive range of payments use statistics, although given it is gathered from a number of reporting institutions, this information takes a little longer to appear.
 Data for the month of April 2020 (the first full month of economic and social lockdown) has just been published and provides some fascinating insights into how Australian’s (and in normal times, visitors to Australia) pay for their goods and services.

-While an immediate headline grabbing statistic would be to report the dramatic fall in ATM cash withdrawals (total demands in April was $6.4 billion, down 30 percent on the March figure and nearly 40 percent less than a year earlier), the breadth of data provided deserves more detailed analysis.
+While an immediate headline grabbing statistic would be to report the dramatic fall in ATM Money in physical form such as banknotes and coins. withdrawals (total demands in April was $6.4 billion, down 30 percent on the March figure and nearly 40 percent less than a year earlier), the breadth of data provided deserves more detailed analysis.

 The chart below illustrates the dramatic drop in ATM withdrawals across the board.
 Total ATM withdrawals in Australia, both from bank and reporting Independent ATM Deployers (IADs), was down from $10.57 billion in April 2019 to just $6.41 billion in April 2020, numbers not seen since the start of the new millennium.
 The number of withdrawals fell even more sharply from 46.1 million to 21.8 million (down nearly 53%) with a consequent significant increase in the average withdrawal value from around $230 to $294 (USD 204 / EUR 181).